Magnetoelectric effect in the mixed valence polyoxovanadate cage V$_{12}$: Impact of electric field

 The global and local magnetizations vanish at zero magnetic field and for $B=2$ T they are nonzero and constant only if the electric field is between $E_{c1}$ and $E_{c2}$.
 If $J_3$ is equal zero the nonzero magnetizations appear also for electric field larger than $E_{c2}$.
 This behavior can be explained by the change of the lowest energy levels visualized in Fig. \ref{groundsn15II}.

-Here again like in the case of molecule {\bf I} the ground state does not change with the electric field, but only the gap between the ground state and the lowest excited states does.
+Here again like in the case of molecule {\bf I} the magnetic ground state does not change with the electric field, but only the gap between the ground state and the lowest excited states does.
+The crossings of the lowest energy levels (in a different energy scale) corresponding to different electron distributions are shown in Fig. \ref{fener} in Appendix \ref{apham}.
 As a result abrupt changes of magnetic behavior can be observed as the electric field is increased.
 Thus, one can see here a kind of spin crossover behavior as the system is switching from the low spin state to the high spin state and again to the low spin state as the electric field rises.